zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

             ```
             https://gateway:port/api/v1/sysviewlpr1/endpoint1/...
             ```
-        * If customer system administrator sets the service ID to vantageprod1, the API URL in the API Gateway appears as the following URL:
+        * If a customer system administrator sets the service ID to vantageprod1, the API URL in the API Gateway appears as the following URL:
             ```
             http://gateway:port/api/v1/vantageprod1/endpoint1/...
             ```
     * **title**

         Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
-This value is displayed in the API catalog when a specific API service instance is selected.
+This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

         **Tip:** We recommend that you provide a specific default value of the `title`.
         Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.